h2oast/libraft/README.md

 # libraft
-The raft consensus protocol implementation as a ansi C library.
+The raft consensus protocol implementation as a ansi c library.